Safe Learning Control with Optimality and Stability Guarantees: References

 1cm

-\begin{IEEEbiography}[{ }]{Shimin Wang} is currently a postdoctoral associate at Massachusetts Institute of Technology where he does research in control theory and machine learning with applications to advanced manufacturing systems.
-He received a B.Sc. and an M.Eng. from Harbin Engineering University in 2011 and 2014, respectively, and a Ph.D. from The Chinese University of Hong Kong in 2019.
-He was a recipient of the Best Conference Paper Award at the 2018 IEEE International Conference on Information and Automation and the NSERC Postdoctoral Fellowship award in 2022. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Shimin Wang} received his Ph.D. from the Chinese University of Hong Kong.
+He is a recipient of the NSERC Postdoctoral Fellowship, the Best Poster Award at the 2024 Nonlinear Systems and Control Conference, and Best Conference Paper Awards at the 2025 IEEE International Conference on Unmanned Systems and 2018 IEEE International Conference on Information and Automation.
+His research bridges data science, embodied AI, and machine learning to build advanced intelligent autonomous systems. \end{IEEEbiography}

 1cm